 Ambassadors

-The ambassador program deputizes community members to take a more formal role in championing IIIF adoption in their communities.
+The ambassador program deputizes community members to champion IIIF adoption in their communities.
 Ambassadors focus their efforts around different domains, associations, tools, or regions and meet with IIIF-C staff periodically to provide updates and feedback.

 Current ambassadors: